Linda and Roger's Bunhybee Grasslands

 Blackberry (Rubus fruticosus spp. agg.)

-Recognition is easy.
-There are multiple native Rubus species, most commonly Native Raspberry (R. parvifolius).
-But they have smaller leaves and less prominent fruit, and we have found none on the property.
+Distinguishing it from the multiple native Rubus species is also reasonably easy, most commonly Native Raspberry (R. parvifolius).
+The natives have smaller leaves and less prominent fruit, and their leaves seem to darken a lot less over the winter.
+And, on top of that, we've found none on the property.

 Blackberry is an eternal weed, because of continual re-infestation from nearby properties mainly transmitted by bird-poo.
 Blackberry grows very rapidly, trails across to establish new roots 1-3 metres away, and re-grows vigorously from existing roots.
 Because large bushes are a great deal of hard work, early action on new bushes is vital.

 We use a variant of cut-and-paint, using glyphosate, which is described immediately below.
 (See the generic description of Cut-and-Paint).
-It is labour-intensive (indicative 6-10 sq.m. in a 2-person 5hr-day).
+It's labour-intensive (indicative 6-10 sq.m. in a 2-person 5hr-day).
 But it is very effective, and can even achieve one-round knock-down.

 Timing: